He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 Like most everything else Chris says, he sounds a bit nonchalant about this, but his eyes are sparkling.

-So the middle of the desert, and that's where I met my wife.
+And that's where I met my wife.

-Um she worked at a gas station or a convenience store, whichever you prefer to call it.
+She worked at a gas station or a convenience store, whichever you prefer to call it.

 And I just happened to come in one day and I got to talking to her and I got ready to leave about 30 minutes later because she looked really bored.

-And I was like, I was like, Well, can I have your phone number then?
+And I was like, I was like, well, can I have your phone number then?

 And here we are all these years later.